380. XTC, Mummer (1983)

 “I like people to kind of discover XTC,” explained Partridge.
 “An accidental thing where people come across us and stick by us.
 Something that goes on at a low level but is allowing…something not compatible with the commercial programming of more famous groups.”

 That professed satisfaction with slow-build recognition suited the new state of affairs for XTC.
-Following the release of the band’s prior album, English Settlement, plans for a worldwide tour when scuttled when Partridge fell prey to intensely debilitating physical symptoms that were sometimes chalked up to stage fright, but he largely attributed to withdrawal after giving up Valium, which he’d been on regularly for around fifteen years, from the age of twelve onwards.
-Partridge made it clear that he wouldn’t be going on the road again, eliminating one of the prime promotional avenues for a band, in the U.S. anyway, was still up and coming.
-Uninterested in playing with a band that was now confined to studio efforts only, founding drummer Terry Chambers quit XTC midway through the recording process for Mummer.
-With a pared-down lineup and freed from the pressure of crafting tracks that could be reasonable recreated in concert, a newfound dilemma as Partridge grew enamored with studio layering, XTC effectively started anew.
+Following the release of the band’s prior album, English Settlement, plans for a worldwide tour were scuttled when Partridge fell prey to intensely debilitating physical symptoms that were sometimes chalked up to stage fright.
+He largely attributed the problem to withdrawal after giving up Valium, which he’d been on regularly for around fifteen years, from the age of twelve onwards.
+Partridge made it clear that he wouldn’t be going on the road again, eliminating one of the prime promotional avenues for a band, in the U.S. anyway, that was still up and coming.
+Uninterested in playing with a group that was now confined to studio efforts only, founding drummer Terry Chambers quit XTC midway through the recording process for Mummer.
+With a pared-down lineup and freed from the pressure of crafting tracks that could be reasonably recreated in concert, a newfound dilemma as Partridge grew enamored with studio layering, XTC effectively started anew.

-If Partridge and his cohorts were comfortable with giving audiences outside the U.K. the added challenge of finding their entry to this elegant pop, their record label was less than enthusiastic.
+If Partridge and his cohorts were comfortable with giving audiences outside the U.K. the added challenge of finding an avenue into this elegant pop, their record label was less than enthusiastic.
 Virgin Records, XTC’s label from the jump, were convinced that Mummer wouldn’t connect with U.S. audiences.
 They refused to give it a North American release, forcing XTC to shop around for a new partner outside their homeland.
 Geffen Records, still in its toddler phase, eagerly took the album on, forming a connection with XTC that endured through the band’s remaining albums.

 379. The Breakfast Club soundtrack (1985)